TJU-DRL-LAB/AI-Optimizer/offline-rl-algorithms/README.md

 - Offline to Online (Off2On)

-For a tutorial of this taxnomy, we refer the reader to our [ZhiHu blog series](https://zhuanlan.zhihu.com/p/414497708).

 ### Ecology of Offline RL
 Current deep RL methods still typically rely on active data collection to succeed, hindering their application in the real world especially when the data collection is dangerous or expensive.
 Offline RL (also known as batch RL) is a data-driven RL paradigm concerned with learning exclusively from static datasets of previously-collected experiences.
 In this setting, a behavior policy interacts with the environment to collect a set of experiences, which can later be used to learn a policy without further interaction.
 This paradigm can be extremely valuable in settings where online interaction is impractical.
 However, current offline rl methods are restricted to three challenges: